Necktie: Regimental ties

-In Britain and other Commonwealth countries, Regimental ties have been used to denote association with a particular military regiment, corps, or service.
-It is considered inappropriate for persons who are unaffiliated with a regiment, university, school, or other organization, to wear a necktie affiliated with that organization.
-In Commonwealth countries, necktie stripes commonly run from the left shoulder down to the right side, following the expression; "From heart to sword."
-In the James Bond franchise, the titular character wears the regimental tie of the Royal Navy and other characters are seen wearing ties from other regiments and military organizations.
-Members of the British royal family are frequently seen wearing regimental striped ties corresponding to the military unit in which they have served or been appointed to an honorary position such as colonel-in-chief.
+In Britain and other Commonwealth countries, Regimental ties denote association with a particular military regiment, corps, or service.
+It is considered inappropriate for persons who are unaffiliated with a regiment, university, school, or other organization to wear a necktie affiliated with that organization.
+In Commonwealth countries, necktie stripes commonly run from the left shoulder down to the right side, following the expression, "From heart to sword."
+In the James Bond franchise, the titular character wears the regimental tie of the Royal Navy, and other characters are seen wearing ties from other regiments and military organizations.
+Members of the British royal family are frequently seen wearing regimental striped ties corresponding to the military unit in which they have served, or to an honorary position such as colonel-in-chief.

-The traditional method of styling regimental ties still remains, however, not all British regiments use the Regimental pattern in the modern era.
+The traditional method of styling regimental ties remains; however, not all British regiments use the Regimental pattern in the modern era.
 Some regiments use the Club tie pattern, and some use the Repp tie pattern.

 Repp ties

 Prince Albert Edward was the first sitting member of the British Royal Family to ever visit the Americas, including trips to Canada and the United States.
 His visit to the United States began a phenomenon of replication in the Western Hemisphere, but either out of deference to the British regiments, or because the method of replication meant that the ties had to be produced in a mirror image, the American stripe tie was produced in the reverse of the Regimental tie: from the right shoulder to the left hip.

 When Brooks Brothers introduced similar striped ties in the United States, around the beginning of the 20th century, they had their stripes run from the right shoulder to the left side, in part to distinguish them from British striped regimental ties.

 In the United States, diagonally striped ties are commonly worn with no connotation of a group membership.
 Typically, American striped ties have the stripes running downward from the wearer's right (the opposite of the European style).
 (However, when Americans wear striped ties as a sign of membership, the European stripe style may be used.)
-In some cases, American "repp stripe" ties may simply be reverse images of British regimental ties.
+In some cases, American "repp stripe" ties may be reverse images of British regimental ties.
 Striped ties are strongly associated with the Ivy League and preppy style of dress.